The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/ultimate.md

 # Dancer Partner / Closed Position

 Before talking about specific phases though, let’s talk about Dance Partner(s).
 Because of the fight timings and in some phases the ability to hit multiple targets at the same time, this fight offers opportunities to switch your Dance Partner between phases or during downtime in order to increase the total raid damage contribution you bring.
 Every raid group is different and the ideal Dance Partner will depend on the different DPS jobs you are playing with, skill level of the player you are partnering, phase specific timings and how they affect different jobs’ ability to do damage, and whether the job has significant gains when able to hit more than one target at the same time.

 What I would encourage DNCs to do is to upload wipe logs to [FFLogs](https://www.fflogs.com/) to analyze how your party is doing to help figure out who the best person would be to partner at different times of the fight.
-It doesn’t hurt to experiment on different dps members in the early phases (especially since the LL and BJCC dps checks aren’t difficult) to figure out what works best for your group.
+It doesn’t hurt to experiment on different DPS members in the early phases (especially since the LL and BJCC DPS checks aren’t difficult) to figure out what works best for your group.
 One thing to keep in mind when doing this analysis is that Devilment contribution to snapshotted DoTs that go beyond the 20 seconds Devilment is up is not observed when just looking at rDPS during those 20 seconds.

 In December of 2020, a [partner calculator](http://partnercalc.herokuapp.com/) was created to help solve who would be the optimal Dance Partner.
 I would encourage uploading your group’s logs during progress to see how different Partners would fare as a potential Partner in different phases.

 # Technical Finish and Devilment Timings

-Plan this out with your group, ALL 2 minute buffs should be used together, i.e. Chain Stratagem, Divination, Dragon Sight, Embolden, Technical Step, Devilment.
+Plan this out with your group, ALL 2-minute buffs should be used together, i.e. Chain Stratagem, Divination, Dragon Sight, Embolden, Technical Step, Devilment.
 Coordinate with your team when the best time to use these buffs would be for your group.
 Here are the most ideal times:

 * Opener of Living Liquid
 * Opener of Brute Justice / Cruise Chaser